matutter/foremon/README.md

 # Automatic re-running

 When file changes are detected foremon will restart the script.
-If scripts are still running when the change is detected, foremon will signal the current process with `SIGTERM` before restarting.
+If scripts are still running when the change is detected, foremon will ignore the event until the script completes and a new change occurs.

-The signal used may be set in by `term_signal` in the config file.

 # Manual restart

-Scripts may be manually restarted while foremon is running by typing `rs` and then `enter` in the terminal where foremon is running.
+Scripts may be manually restarted by typing `rs` and `enter` in the terminal where foremon is running.
+If a script is still running when `rs` is entered then foremon will terminate the script with a signal.
+By default `SIGTERM` is sent but the signal may be changed by setting `term_signal` in the config file.

 foremon can also be shutdown gracefully by typing `exit` followed by `enter`.
-Just using `ctrl+c` will will also stop any scripts if running.
+Just using `ctrl+c` has the same effect.

 # pyproject.toml